mbalchanowski/RecRankAgg/README.md

 <a id="2">[2]</a>
 Michał Bałchanowski and Urszula Boryczka,
-A comparative study of rank aggregation methods in recommendation systems, (Full citation information will be added later)
+A comparative study of rank aggregation methods in recommendation systems, (Full bibliographic information will be added later)